gfreeau/crypto-coin-tracker/README.md

 **Sample Config**: `config/portfolio.json.example`

+**Note**: You can configure the currencies displayed.
+The `defaultCurrency` is used for the 24 hour comparisons and is shown for each crypto holding.
+The other `currencies` config option allows you to show the total portfolio value in whatever currency you like including crypto such as BTC.

 **Note**: Use `coinsearch.py` (documented later in this README) to find the correct coin ids for use in all configuration files.
 This is needed because some coins use the same symbol like BTC (scams, memes etc).
 We need to make sure we use the unique coin ID in the configuration files, so for example, don't use BTC, use `bitcoin` instead which `coinsearch.py` will tell you if you search for `BTC`.

 Here's what it looks like: